Skip to main content

 Sony WH-1000XM6 vs Bose QuietComfort Ultra — which is actually better?

 Both lead the category but on different axes.
-The Bose Ultra wins pure ANC depth by about 3 dB of measured isolation — meaningful in genuinely loud dorms with constant ambient noise.
+The Bose Ultra wins pure ANC depth by a noticeable margin of measured isolation — meaningful in genuinely loud dorms with constant ambient noise.
 The Sony XM6 wins on adaptive ANC (which auto-shifts strength based on environment), battery (30 hours vs 24), multi-device pairing smoothness, and call quality.
 For most dorm sleepers, the Sony wins; for students whose primary complaint is roommate noise, the Bose wins.

 Are AirPods Max worth the Apple premium in college?